Music

 The following factors have been taken into consideration when designing our Music curriculum:

-- The curriculum map incorporates the necessary learning outlined in the National Curriculum and EYFS framework through a series of half-termly units that support the development of pupils’ musical skills and provide cross-curricular links with other subjects.
+- The curriculum map incorporates the necessary learning outlined in the National Curriculum and EYFS framework through a series of half-termly units that support the development of pupils’ musical skills and knowledge with clear progression.

-- Collaboration with specialist music provider ‘Sing Education’ ensures that pupils have access to high-quality, specialist teaching that provides pupils with a deep subject knowledge and love of learning.
+- Collaboration with our specialist music provider ‘Sing Education’, ensures that pupils have access to high-quality lessons that are child-centred and elicit a love of music.

-- We recognise the need to ensure our pupils are fully prepared to become global citizens within the framework of British Values.
-This is achieved in Music by exposing pupils to a range of music from different genres (e.g. Folk Music) and periods of time.
+- Recognising the need to ensure our pupils are fully prepared to become global citizens within the framework of British Values and UNCRC rights of a child.

-- An improved understanding and respect for cultural differences is developed through pupils’ participation in musical productions for the wider school community.
+- Fostering understanding and respect for cultural differences is developed through pupils’ participation in musical productions and assemblies for the wider school community.

 Please find the Music overviews for each year group below: